No second tick.

 Yes.
 Battery saver can restrict background activity, causing delayed or undelivered messages.

-If messages stay on one tick, profile picture disappears, and you can’t see last seen, you may be blocked.
+If messages stay on one tick, the profile picture disappears, and you can’t see last seen, you may be blocked.

 .jpeg)